How to Do

-2. Check that your back is neither arched nor rounded, engage your core muscles.
+2. Check that your back is neither arched nor rounded; engage your core muscles.
 In a swift movement, push through your legs, thrust your hips forward, and rise from the half-squat into a standing position, dragging the bar up past your shins to the front of your thighs.
 Pull your shoulder blades back and down.
-This is the start position.
+This is the starting position.

-3. With your knees fully extended your legs are straight, hinge forward at the hips, allowing your arms to hang directly down from your shoulders.
-Fold forward only as far as you are able to keep your back flat.
+3. With your knees fully extended, your legs are straight, hinged forward at the hips, allowing your arms to hang directly down from your shoulders.
+Fold forward only as far as you can keep your back flat.
 If you start to round or arch your back, regress to a shallower angle, or decrease the resistance.

 4. Straighten up by driving your head up toward the ceiling, and bringing your hips forward.
 Repeat for the required number of repetitions.